 Below are gimbals we've either reviewed, tested and/or used.
 This list does not consist of every gimbal available (that would be a huge list!), however, it does include many of the more popular options.

-If you own the iPhone and use the Ultra Wide lens then watch this video below first to see which gimbal works with it or similar Android devices.
+If you own an iPhone with the Ultra Wide lens then watch the video directly below first to see which gimbal works with it or similar Android devices.
 And the video below it looks at the 12 Pro Max options.

 Zhiyun Smooth Q2